 We’ve reviewed the most popular extended warranty companies and have recommended a few that stand out from the rest.
 If you’re thinking about an extended warranty, check out our top recommendations and get quotes from multiple providers.

-Below are the three third-party companies we recommend considering for your Kia.
+Above are the three third-party companies we recommend considering for your Kia.
 Keep reading for details on the dealer options.

-When Is a Kia Extended Warranty Worth It?
+Is Kia Extended Warranty Worth It?

 Some people are great at saving money.
 If you’re one of them, you might have an emergency fund set aside to cover repairs like the ones above at any time.
 However, not everybody is like that.